-Consumer Proposal Benefits
+Consumer Proposal Benefits in Ontario

-There are many types of debts you can include in a consumer proposal
+Debts you can include in a consumer proposal

 You don’t need to pay anything to speak to an LIT and no one else needs to represent you.